Among California fishing lakes, Shasta Lake is the king. The undisputed heavyweight champ.

 The Centimudi Bay, Jones Valley and Bailey Cove ramps are generally the most popular, and it’s common for the parking lots to fill up on a holiday weekend.
-Centimudi and Jones Bar are also the least likely to completely close due to low water.
+Centimudi and Jones Bar are also the least likely to close completely due to low water.

 You can also choose to launch at any of the privately owned marinas around Shasta Lake.
-Digger Bay Marina is nearest to the dam, and just a few minutes from the Centimudi Bay launch site.
+Digger Bay Marina is nearest to the dam and just a few minutes from the Centimudi Bay launch site.

 Other options include Holiday Harbor on the McCloud River Arm, Jones Valley Resort on the Pit Arm, and Sugarloaf Resort on the Sacramento River Arm.